 Whether it’s a camera or a house that you want to buy, setting yourself a goal will let you be more responsible with saving.
 Plan to save, for example, £500 by the end of the year and you will find it much easier to slowly put money aside and meet the amount of money you need.

-If you’re still unsure on how to manage your money and need some advice, here at Burton & Fisher we’re always happy to help.
+If you’re still unsure on how to manage your money and need you feel you could benefit from personal financial planning in Lancaster, here at Burton & Fisher we’re always happy to help.
 Simply get in touch with our team and we’ll help set you on the path to financial success!